Auerbach-Lab/Behavior-autoanalysis/README.md

 ### Alternative usage
 It is possible to run main.R directly and edit the section near the bottom to switch to processing entire directory trees of .mat files, instead of selecting one file at a time.
 This option necessarily omits recording rat weight data and is primarily intended for importing the data that was collected prior to the creation of PiedPiper.

+## Maintenance
+### New Experiment
+Adding a new experiment requires, at minimum, updating `experiment_details.csv` to add the new experiment and denote its corresponding phases.
+If the experiment uses existing phase types, no further work is required.

+If new phase types are added, `main.R` and `supervisor-summarize.R` must be updated to correctly process them.
+Non-exhaustively, in main, `Identify_Analysis_Type()` and `Build_Filename()` will need new definitions, and it is possible that `Calculate_Summary_Statistics()` will also.
+In supervisor-summarize, `Build_Counts()` and the task-specific and phase-specific portions of `Build_Table()` will need updating.
+In addition, the phase's tasks and details will have to be listed in `experiment_details.csv`.

+### New Rat
+The new rat should be added to the `rat_archive.csv` file, either by opening it with a spreadsheet program or through R.

+### Hearing Loss, Rat Retirement/Death, etc
+The `rat_archive.csv` file should be updated with the corresponding information. **Do not delete** rows (rats) from the archive, simply update their `end_date` column.

 ## Design
 Initial whiteboard - https://miro.com/app/board/uXjVO2HtI6U=/